 First, outsiders and critics are everywhere (especially on social media), all looking to maintain their inertia by resisting change.
 You’ll need to anticipate these criticisms – you can get prepared by thoroughly searching for the ‘unintended consequences’ described in the Check for Alignment section.
 Your brand needs to withstand criticism and remain authentic if it’s going to succeed.

 Secondly, if your impact involves the uplifting of the underserved, marginalized groups, you’ll have to adjust your marketing approach.
 Be warned that despite your best intentions, these groups might be wary of you.
-They have probably been ‘burned’ by outsiders before you enter their space.
+They have probably been ‘burned’ by outsiders before you entered their space.
 In other words, you will be entering and marketing into a low-trust environment.
 This is not a reflection of you and your positive intentions; it is their survival tactic in response to generations of misdeeds.
-You goal must be to overcome their natural skepticism.
+Your goal must be to overcome their natural skepticism.
 You’ll need to spend your early days establishing trust (raising your beneficiaries trust levels) by listening and giving (and giving more) before you can get them onboard properly to receive the needed impact.
 No one said this would be easy, but it will be rewarding!

 In a traditional startup, “product+market fit” is pretty straightforward.
-When you add the element of “beneficiary” to the ecosystem, there is a different type of work that needs to be done, albeit in a similar way.
+When you add the element of “beneficiary” to the ecosystem, there is a different type of work that also needs to be done, albeit in a similar way.
 Let’s call it “impact+beneficiary fit.”